retiarylime/thinkpad-t14s/README.md

 ## Table of contents

 1. System overview
-	- [System info](system-info.md) — Hardware, kernel and environment details captured with inxi and upower.
+	- [System info](system-info.md) — Hardware, kernel and environment details captured with inxi and upower.management
-2. Getting started / tips
+2. List of my favourite apps
 	- [My favourite apps](my-favourite-apps.md) — Short list of software I rely on.
 3. Display and UI
 	- [Gamma fixes](gamma-fix.md) — How I fixed display gamma with a user systemd service and notes.